About

 });

-The inputs for the mixins are validated on the client side as well using the JSON schema extracted from the OpenAPI schema.
+The inputs for mixins are also validated on the client side using the JSON schema extracted from the OpenAPI schema.

 More info

-As Vovk.ts is powered by code generation, and supports OpenAPI documents, it can be used as a standalone codegen tool to generate client libraries for TypeScript but also for Python, Rust (experimental) preserving the same interface and structure as in TypeScript but also performing client-side validation out of the box.
+As Vovk.ts is powered by code generation and supports OpenAPI documents, it can be used as a standalone code generation tool to generate client libraries for TypeScript, Python, and Rust (experimental).
+It preserves the same interface and structure as in TypeScript while also performing client-side validation out of the box.

 More info

-Vovk.ts CLI provides commands to build distributable packages.
-For example, to build a package for NPM, you can use bundle
+The Vovk.ts CLI provides commands to build distributable packages.
+For example, to build a package for NPM, you can use the bundle

-command that will bundle the client into a single package with tsdown behind the scenes.
+command, which will bundle the client into a single package using tsdown behind the scenes.

 npx vovk bundle --out dist